 Unfortunately, in many companies, the formal onboarding process either covers solely the first day induction, exists only on paper, or is absent altogether.

-The problem is, good employees are abundant with choice and qualified applicants are often “headhunted” by rival companies.
+The problem is, good employees are abundant with choices and qualified applicants are often “headhunted” by rival companies.

 The highly competitive labour market is the reason a well-managed employee integration process is important.